 Your original child support arrangement might have seemed ironclad when it was issued, but courts are sometimes amenable to changing support orders when circumstances have changed.
 Maybe you have lost your job or source of income.
 Maybe your ex-spouse has come into some money.
 Or maybe your children have additional medical or schooling expenses that were not accounted for in the original child support order.

 When child support modification is on the table, the key is to have an experienced family law attorney at your side.
-At Burns Law Group, PC, our experienced family law attorneys can evaluate your situation and help you argue for or against a support modification.
+At Burns Smith Law, PC, our experienced family law attorneys can evaluate your situation and help you argue for or against a support modification.
 We can help you make smart decisions for you and your children and argue persuasively to a court on your behalf.

 What Circumstances Warrant A Modification?

 Georgia only allows changes to divorce decrees and family law orders when there is a compelling reason.
 To support a request for a child support modification, you will have to prove that one of the parent’s financial circumstances, or the child’s needs, changed significantly.
 Requests for child support modifications may be based on:

 - Job loss or decreased income of the paying parent